 Does your view of sharks more closely resemble Baby Shark or Jaws?
 Yes, sharks have some pretty scary teeth, but they’re also incredible ocean creatures!
 With the books on this list, you can show your child why sharks get a pretty bad rap and teach them about the features that make sharks an important part of the ocean environment.
 We’ve included several non-fiction books to satisfy your child’s curiosity.
 There are also a few humorous shark-themed books that teach valuable lessons.
 Take a bite out of these books today!
+And, for even more fun, check out our blog with five shark craft projects!

 As part of the “Save the Earth” series, this story introduces children to the effects that humans are having on the shark population.
 Frank is a friendly shark who begins to notice that his buddies are disappearing.
 He soon learns that things like pollution and overfishing are causing big problems.
 Frank joins up with two friends to work together to save the sharks.
 Inviting illustrations and an age-appropriate story make this one a nice read-aloud for everyone.